 Financial Aid Warning- "I've just been placed on Financial Aid Warning.
 What does that mean?"

 Students who fail to meet SAP for the first time (excluding students who have already attempted 150% of the credits required for their programs of study) will be automatically placed in a Warning Status for one (1) term and are expected to meet SAP requirements by the end of that term.
 Students who fail to meet SAP requirements at the end of the Warning term will no longer be eligible for financial aid.
-However, with a successful SAP appeal (see below), those students will be placed on financial aid probation and will retain financial aid eligibility.
+However, with a successful SAP appeal (see below), those students will be placed on financial aid probation or an academic plan and will retain financial aid eligibility.

 Loss and Reinstatement of Eligibility- "I just had a terrible semester.
 Now what happens to my financial aid?
 Can I appeal to keep my financial aid?"

 Yes.
 Within about 5 days after all grades have posted for the semester, the Financial Aid Office examines each financial aid recipient for Satisfactory Academic Progress.
 Students who do not meet these standards will be notified in writing via their student email of the reason(s) for the loss of eligibility.
 For students that do not meet these standards at this time, all financial aid that has been awarded for future semesters is subject to being cancelled.

 Satisfactory Academic Progress Appeal A student that experiences unusual mitigating circumstances may appeal the loss of his or her eligibility, in writing, by submitting the Satisfactory Academic Progress Appeal Form to the Financial Aid Office.
 The Professional Judgment Committee will consider all appeals submitted on time for the upcoming semester, in the order in which they are received.
 The Financial Aid Office will notify the student of the decision.
 All appeals must be supported with adequate documentation of circumstances or they will not be considered.
 Appeals received after the semester's deadline will be considered for the following semester.
 All appeal decisions are final.
 See below for FAQ's and helpful hints when appealing the loss of your financial aid: